 At the present time, numerous business owners and social media marketers monitor social media for negative reviews.
 However, not all of them know how to deal with negative comments on social media efficiently.

-This article talks about the importance of negative feedback for your brand reputation.
+This article talks about the importance of negative feedback for your brand online reputation.
 Additionally, it serves as a guide for handling negative reviews.
 It also includes tips on how to monitor your social media accounts and how to respond to negative comments.

 So, let’s start!